This page is for all the people involved in the administration of Gotham City, be they involved in politics, lawkeeping

 - Character Development: Blake is first a highly idealistic rookie who follows orders even if he doesn't agree with them.
 After witnessing the shortcomings of the police force after Bane takes over, and participating in the resistance, he acknowledges the validity of more ambiguous morals and pursues crime-fighting beyond the rigid structure of the force as the next Batman.

 - Composite Character: Of the first three Robins, Blake has: witnessing his parent's early deaths, a police background from Dick Grayson, and independent discovery of Batman's secret identity from Tim Drake.
 And like Dick, he also succeeds Bruce as Batman.
-There's also has a troubled childhood like Jason Todd's, and the anger that came with it.
+There's also his troubled childhood like Jason Todd's, and the anger that came with it.
+He is also similar to Terry McGinnis, both appearance-wise and because he becomes the next Batman instead of becoming a Robin.

 - Cowboy Cop: Averted.
 Everyone calls him one with varying degrees of seriousness, but he does what anyone tells him to.